-Issue 5: Village of Indlantown
+Issue 5: Village of Indiantown

 The Village of Indiantown (Indiantown) became an incorporated municipality in Martin County in 2017.
 The County owns a fire station located within the new municipal boundaries and provides fire services to Indiantown.
 If the County continues to provide services to Indiantown, the County should include parcels in the incorporated area of Indiantown in its assessment program and charge each parcel an appropriate assessment charge.
-To include Indiantown in the County's fire assessment program.
-Indiantown would have to adopt a consent ordinance and agree to the implementation of the County's fire assessments.
-Should Indiantown not consent to be included in the County's fire assessment program, the County could invoice the Village its proportionate share of fire services provided by the County to Indiantown.
+To include Indiantown in the County's fire assessment program, Indiantown would have to adopt a consent ordinance and agree to the implementation of the County's fire assessment program, the County could invoice the Village its proportionate share of fire services provided by the County to Indiantown.